nmagnezi/nlbaas2octavia-lb-replicator/README.md

 ## Alternatives
 A database migration script that you may find [here](https://github.com/openstack/neutron-lbaas/tree/master/tools/nlbaas2octavia).
 Note that only cloud operators will be able to invoke such script.

+Notes:
+does not delete or modify existing resoucres at the end of migration users will need to delete the resources. move floating ip. in case something fails the script will not role back.